 - Provide a locally controlled resource that will benefit residents and businesses, not corrupt Illinois politicians;

-Why do we need fiber in our county?
+Why do we need fiber-optics in our county?

 Why a community-owned broadband network?

 A. Lack of competition driven by a few giant companies has lead to a monopoly.
-We propose a true free market approach through partnership with our own small business where we make the decisions and gain true fast, reliable service while keeping the profits.
+The existing companies refuse to compete and expand their networks.
+We propose a truly free-market approach through a partnership with our own small business where we make the decisions and gain true fast, reliable service while keeping the profits.
 Quick explainer video: https://youtu.be/jWcBftCOxEc

 Has this been done before in other counties?

 A. Yes!
 Over 190 other communities have successfully introduced cooperative fiber networks.
-Among these “Next Century Cities” are neighbors in Carbondale, Highland, Urbana, and Champagne, Illinois.
+Among these “Next Century Cities” are neighbors in Carbondale, Highland, Urbana-Champaign, Illinois.
 See the full list here!

-Is community fiber working, and all that it promised, in areas where it has been implemented?
+Is community-owned fiber-optics working, and all that it promised, in areas where it has been implemented?

-A: Overwhelmingly it has successful, and more than often it has delivered what it has promised.
-However, it is not a piece of public infrastructure that is a “build it and they will come”.
+A: Overwhelmingly, it has succeeded, and more than often, it has delivered what it has promised.
+However, it is not a piece of public infrastructure that is a “build it, and they will come.”
 Community-fiber is a business.
-It has be accountable and self-sustaining.
-That means, it’s important to have a business plan, feasibility study, engineering study, conduct your market research, and have the right talent running it.
-Hundreds of communities have done it, whether it would be rural or urban and it has been successful, much like electricity has been for our country.
+It has been accountable and self-sustaining.
+That means it’s important to have a business plan, feasibility study, engineering study, conduct your market research and have the right talent running it.
+Hundreds of communities have done it, whether rural or urban, and it has been successful, much like electricity has been for our country.

-A: Some communities have faced difficulties when it came to their community-fiber project, however there are hundreds of examples where it has gone well.
-Like with any business or service, which community-fiber is, you have to put together good plans like business, marketing, and financial, then execute them well.
+A: Some communities had faced difficulties when it came to their community-owned fiber-optic project.
+However, there are hundreds of examples where it has gone well.
+Like with any business or service, which community-owned fiber-optic is, you have to put together good plans like a business, marketing, and financial, then execute them well.
 Some of these communities have done it poorly.

 The advantage that McHenry County has, we can learn from those mistakes and tap into the vast knowledge and experience in the market place to avoid and mitigate those risks.
 We can ensure our success by utilizing those resources.

-Anyone, including McHenry County, going into the community-fiber business has to acknowledge that community-fiber is not one of those, “Build and they will come” scenarios.
-It’s a business and you have bonds and customers to serve.
-If done right, we can have a sustaining and viable public asset that will last for generations, and provide us cost-effective, reliable, universal broadband Internet for everyone.
+Anyone, including McHenry County, going into the community-owned fiber-optic business has to acknowledge that community-owned fiber-optic is not one of those “Build and they will come” scenarios.
+It’s a business, and you have bonds and customers to serve.
+If done right, we can have a sustainable public asset that will last for generations and provide us cost-effective, reliable, universal broadband Internet for everyone.